yitzchak/nontrivial-gray-streams/README.md

 This is a predicate which returns T if the stream is positioned at the beginning of a line, else NIL.
 It is permissible to always return NIL.
-This is used in the implementation of FRESH-LINE.
-Note that while a value of 0 from STREAM-LINE-COLUMN also indicates the beginning of a line, there are cases where STREAM-START-LINE-P can be meaningfully implemented although STREAM-LINE-COLUMN can't be.
+This is used in the implementation of [FRESH-LINE][].
+Note that while a value of 0 from [STREAM-LINE-COLUMN][] also indicates the beginning of a line, there are cases where [STREAM-START-LINE-P][] can be meaningfully implemented although [STREAM-LINE-COLUMN][] can't be.
 For example, for a window using variable-width characters, the column number isn't very meaningful, but the beginning of the line does have a clear meaning.
-The default method for STREAM-START-LINE-P on class FUNDAMENTAL-CHARACTER-OUTPUT-STREAM uses STREAM-LINE-COLUMN, so if that is defined to return NIL, then a method should be provided for either STREAM-START-LINE-P or STREAM-FRESH-LINE.
+The default method for [STREAM-START-LINE-P][] on class [FUNDAMENTAL-CHARACTER-OUTPUT-STREAM][] uses [STREAM-LINE-COLUMN][], so if that is defined to return NIL, then a method should be provided for either [STREAM-START-LINE-P][] or [STREAM-FRESH-LINE][].

 ## STREAM-WRITE-STRING
 [Generic Function]